yuconan/CTR_Network_Viz/README.md

 # CTR Network Visualization Tool

-A Network scenario visualization tool, developed by Brent Younce for the Cyber Test Range at the Laboratory for Analytic Sciences.
+A Network scenario visualization tool, under early development by Brent Younce for the Cyber Test Range at the Laboratory for Analytic Sciences.

 Usage: python3 script.py PATH_OF_network.conf PATH_OF_triggers.conf file.pcap<br />